ourpalace/ourcord/CONTRIBUTING.md

 x

 <!--
-If the below applies to you, please check the respective checkbox by inserting a "x" ([] -> [x]).
+If the below applies to you, please check the respective checkbox by inserting an "x" ([] -> [x]).
 You don't have to modify the text to suit your particular situation – if you want to elaborate, please do so in the description.
-Its not required to test your issue on the master branch, it would make fixing the problem a lot easier for us, so please do so if possible. ;) -->
+It's not required to test your issue on the master branch, it would make fixing the problem a lot easier for us, so please do so if possible. ;) -->

-- [ ] I have also tested the issue on latest master, commit hash:
+- [ ] I have also tested the issue on the latest master, commit hash:
 ```

 ---